Deadstock Fabrics

 new

-We’re thrilled to share that Sewjo—the new app for hobby sewists—is officially live in the App Store! 🎉
+We’re thrilled to share that Sewjo—the new app for hobby sewists—is officially live in the Play Store and App Store! 🎉

 Built to help you organize your stash, stay inspired, and bring more joy to your sewing process, Sewjo is launching with its very first feature: the digital stash.